Rudxain/ideas/software/Triple-lang/README.md

 This is a general-purpose lang that's actually 3 specialized langs.
 It's not intended to be esoteric, though it may feel that way.

+In the global scope, there's no default, so you must specify which of the 3 you want to use for a given block of code.
+Unless the file extension is the name of the lang.

+- Cranket can contain blocks of any lang
+- Zogah and Ramsy can contain each other, but not Cranket

+I'll explain why, in the lang sections.

+All 3 langs have very similar module and package systems, each intended to seamlessly interoperate.

 ## Naming
 I've noticed that the names "Cranket", "Cranklet", "Zogah", and "Ramsy", are already in use...

 Damn, I'll have to invent new names 🥲

 BTW, I'm looking for a collective name (a name to refer to all 3 langs as 1).
 "CZR" is bad.
+The collective name will be used for "neutral" file extensions.

 ## Cranket
-Its name is meant to communicate pragmatism and realism, while representing inanimate objects rather than self-aware beings.
+Its name is meant to communicate pragmatism and realism, while representing inanimate objects rather than self-aware beings, despite being the "most human" of the triplet.

 Think of it as "the lang of engineers, hackers, and glue-coders/scripters".

 This lang is akin to Rust and Zig, but has "better" syntax than both.

 This lang is intended to do "the dirty work", as its `std` lib solely contains APIs and types for dealing with the outside world.
 The only times you'll see a Cranket API doing "pure data processing" is because that processing is tied to some standard in the real world (like URI/URL parsing, or date-time localization and formatting).
 This implies Cranket doesn't have a `core` lib like Rust does.
-If you need to do data processing (string manipulation, math, etc...), you should use Zogah's or Ramsy's `std`-libs, not write your own "dirty" functions in Cranket.
+If you need to do data processing (string manipulation, math, etc...), you should use Zogah's or Ramsy's `std`-libs, not write your own "dirty" subroutines in Cranket.

+It must never have lang-level abstractions for `async`.
+Instead, those abstractions will be provided by `std` and 3rd-party packages, similarly to Rust.

 Other features:
 - Statically-typed, partially strong, with basic type-inference